HaedronResearch/DateTimeDataFrames.jl/README.md

 * Ranges follow Julia convention (inclusive at both ends).
 * All operations work at arbitrary frequencies (time-based or "irregular").
 * By default the index column is assumed to be called `:datetime`, setting the `index` keyword can change this behavior.
 * The index column is assumed to be sorted in ascending order when relevant.
-Sort options for DataFrames calls are set off for performance.
+Sort options for `DataFrames.jl` calls are set off for performance.

-## TODO
+## TODO before ver 1.**
 * unit tests
+* docs